far718/git-practice/README.md

 - git commit: commit changes from staging area to current branch
 - git config: set or get configuration
 - git log: show history of project commits
+- git show: show a single commit
+- git diff: show the difference between commits, the working directories, and the staging area
 - git checkout "branch name": checkout branch (Update HEAD and apply changes to the working directory)

 ## Commit messages